Tech & Society

 India’s weak digital infrastructure threatens hospitality industry

-India ranks 23rd worldwide in online safety and 89th worldwide on internet speeds and stability, due to lack of regulations and precautions taken against cyber attack threats.
+India ranks 23rd worldwide in online safety and 89th worldwide on internet speeds and stability, due to a lack of regulations and precautions taken against cyber attack threats.
 Both factors hinder the progress of adoption of ICT in various industries, and specifically, according to a recent survey, the hospitality industry.
 The level of uncertainty has led to reluctance on the behalf of hoteliers to adopt technologies that would take their businesses to the web.

 The 350-sample survey conducted by Hotelogix, a hospitality technology provider, revealed major interest in cloud-based property management systems, advanced payment solutions and channel management solutions, but that the threat of unstable connections and weak cyber security had increased overheads and held them back from taking further steps towards innovation.